-What is it like studying in the School of Law?
+What is it like studying in the Law School?
 Here are some views of recent postgraduate students:

 "Postgraduate study in Commercial Law as an LLM student at Bristol University was a fantastic experience for me.
 The course is intellectually challenging, thought-provoking as well as interesting.
 Lectures are well-structured with up-to-date topics and detailed information.
 Knowledge is vital, but nothing without understanding.
 Therefore, seminars are offered as such a pleasant and enlightening process, where a whole range of views and analysis can be exchanged with my insightful peers.
 Some heated discussions may result from the various logic thinking patterns and methodology which we may have forged during our previous education from different legal backgrounds.
 At that time, the considerate professors and tutors will present systematic guidance and illuminating suggestions.
 They will also answer the questions patiently.
 Moreover, any question via e-mail can be replied timely and explained comprehensively.

 Reading is the vital part of law study.
 I would like to spend time reading in the law library in Wills Memorial Building not only because there is always a helping hand from the friendly librarians but also for the fine collection of text books, journals, reports and other reading materials, as well as the well-equipped computers.
 Workshops and discussions were often held there with other LLM students.
 I learned a lot from those bright minds and we gradually became good friends.